kedwards-io/terraform-beginner-bootcamp-2023/journal/week0.md

 This will run a plan and pass the changeset to be executed by Terraform.
 Apply should prompt yes or no.

-If we want to automatically approve and apply we can proved the auto approve flag eg. `terraform apply --auto-approve`
+If we want to approve and apply automatically we can provide the auto approve flag eg. `terraform apply --auto-approve`

 #### Terraform Destroy